DataBiosphere/terra-scientific-pipelines-service/README.md

 ## Overview

-Terra Scientific Pipelines Service, or teaspoons (tsps), facilitates running a number of defined scientific pipelines on behalf of users that users can't run themselves in Terra.
+Terra Scientific Pipelines Service, or teaspoons, facilitates running a number of defined scientific pipelines on behalf of users that users can't run themselves in Terra.
 The most common reason for this is that the pipeline accesses proprietary data that users are not allowed to access directly, but that may be used as e.g. a reference panel for imputation.